livewire/livewire/docs/testing.md

 In addition to generating the component files themselves, the above command will generate the following test file `tests/Feature/Livewire/CreatePostTest.php`:

+If you would like to create a [Pest PHP](https://pestphp.com/) test, you may provide the `--pest` option to the make:livewire command:

 ```php
 <?php